 I suppose I should thank YouTube’s recommendation algorithm for getting this started.
 Sometime in 2018, I ran across several vintage computer repair videos that got me thinking about the great computers of the past.
 The videos both scratched a nostalgic itch and fed a need.
 I’d been looking for a hobby to get my mind off the daily grind, but I couldn’t think of anything that didn’t feel silly or uninteresting.
-Then I saw YouTubers explaining and repairing computers I’d spent countless hours hunched over in my youth along with many others I only saw in magazines.
+Then I saw YouTubers explaining and repairing computers I’d spent countless hours hunched over in my youth and many others I only saw in magazines.

 As these things go, a few videos turned into a series of weekend binges, and before I knew it, I was on eBay bidding on a vintage Mac.
 But not just any Mac; it was an SE/30.
-The best of the compact Macs, and an inconspicuous powerhouse in its day.
+The best of the compact Macs and an inconspicuous powerhouse in its day.

 I bought my nicely maintained Mac from a seller in New Hampshire.
 It came with the keyboard, mouse, Kensington trackball, original disks and manuals, dust covers, and a carrying bag.
 I paid the healthy sum of $311, but it was in good condition, and I was proud to own such a classic machine.

 When the computer arrived, I fired it up and heard the once-familiar chime of a happy Mac.
 Even more nostalgic was the whirring of the Sony 3.5-inch floppy drive and the distinctive sound of its eject motor.
 Unfortunately, the hard drive did not work, but the computer seemed fine otherwise.
 Until… I turned it off and on a few times.
-Before long the screen would fill with random lines and the Mac stopped making sounds.
+Before long, the screen would fill with random lines, and the Mac stopped making sounds.

 After some Google searches, I soon learned the dangers of leaking capacitors.
-If you want to own vintage computers you should be willing to repair them.
+If you want to own vintage computers, you should be willing to repair them.
 So, a hobby was born.

 Before I could fix my little Mac, I had to learn how.
 Many hours were spent watching YouTube, reading websites, scanning forums, and selecting tools.
 Soon, I had a true hobby: something that occupied my time and took my money.

 Once the drive image was loaded, I was ready to test the SE/30.
-After a quick prayer and double checking the cables, I powered it up and was greeted with a happy Mac and a booting drive.
+After a quick prayer and double-checking the cables, I powered it up and was greeted with a happy Mac and a booting drive.

 With the parts lying on my bench, I noticed the SCSI2SD was roughly the same size as the hard drive’s circuit board.
 After some measuring, a few trips to the hardware store, and good use of a Dremel tool, I fashioned a metal plate for mounting the SCSI2SD to the Quantum hard drive.